-In previous posts, we covered the soft costs of planning for your ADU and the hard costs of construction for your custom unit.
-But once you have determined your budget for your ADU, how do you decide where to splurge on design upgrades—or alternatively, where to save money with budget-friendly decisions?
+In previous posts, we covered the soft costs of planning for your accessory dwelling unit (ADU) and the hard costs of construction for your custom unit.
+But once a property owner has determined your budget for your ADU, how do you decide where to splurge on design upgrades—or alternatively, where to save money with budget-friendly, affordable housing options?

 We invited Cottage's Head of ADU Design and Delivery Anamika Goyal to share a few of the most common places where you can add to your ADU's value without breaking the bank.
-Anamika has designed ADUs of all shapes and sizes as the head of Cottage's Design Studio.
+Anamika has designed all types of ADUs in all shapes and sizes as the head of Cottage's Design Studio.
 Previously, Anamika has held roles as an Architectural Designer at KieranTimberlake and a Design Manager at WeWork.

 Alright, let's dive in!